copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

     + Enforcer of GPL on behalf of many copyright holders in:
     + BusyBox, Samba, Mercurial, and the kernel named Linux.

-# Why Listen To Us?

-+ FSF: Understanding the purpose and intent of the GPL.

-+ Conservancy &amp; FSF:
-    + both enforce the GPL.
-    + if your client violates, you will hear from us.

 # How this Hour Will Go?

 + Materials presented will mix the simple &amp; complex.